 Appleton Farms, Ipswich | 5 & 10K run distances / ~1 mile walk option

-Please join us for the second annual Run for Amy Memorial Trail Race, on September 22nd through beautiful Appleton Farms in Ipswich, MA.
+Please join us for the fifth annual Run for Amy Memorial Trail Race, on September 23rd 2023 through beautiful Appleton Farms in Ipswich, MA.
 The race, in memory of Amy DiAdamo Foster, is meant to celebrate her life through embracing her passions of both running and spending time outdoors.
 Equally as important to Amy was the opportunity to gather friends and host a great party so don’t plan on leaving after your race, as music, food and libations are part of the festivities!

 The race is intended to be casual – we will run through the trails of Appleton Farms, a mix of single track trails and dirt roads, with some beautiful views along the way.
 I suppose we wouldn’t really be honoring Amy’s memory if there wasn’t some form of competition involved…prizes awarded for top adult & child 5K/10K finishers.

 Select the entries you need and register now!
 Payment is online via credit card.
 You can register multiple entrants via one secure checkout process.
 Please try to register for the race you intend to run in – we will have chip timers and it gets all messed up if folks run a different distance they signed up for.
 If for some reason, you later change you mind about which distance, please email Franklin Foster at email@example.com.
 Thanks!

 Amy DiAdamo Foster passed away in 2016 at the age of 41 after a heroic battle with a rare form of cancer.
 Her smile and positive energy brightened the world around her even through her diagnosis, surgery, and treatments.
 We hope to channel Amy’s unique unwavering appreciation for life and her energy into this celebratory event.